Published from 1935-2011, the Worcester State University yearbooks document student life and academic programs.

 The Internet Archive is a non-profit digital library providing free access to digitized materials, including web sites, software applications and games, music, movies and videos, moving images, and nearly three million public-domain books.
 It also features the Wayback Machine, a digital library of more than 5 billion archived web pages.

 The forward to this inaugural edition of the Oak Leaf introduced readers to the yearbook's title:

 Just as the Oak Tree sturdily and staunchly bears up under the strongest wind to become mighty in its triumph, so too does the State Teachers College prevail over every obstacle.
 It was this same spirit which moved those of the old State Normal School to adopt the oak leaf as their emblem.
 In that spirit, we, too, have chosen The Oak Leaf as the most fitting title for this book, the record of the class of 1935.

-At the time this was written, only a few years had passed since the Worcester Normal School became a State Teachers College and moved to a brand new campus, but students and faculty were also experiencing the worst years of the Great Depression.
-The class of 1935 knew that challenging times lay ahead.
+In 1935, only a few years had passed since the Worcester Normal School became the Worcester State Teachers College and moved to the Chandler Street campus.
+Students and faculty were also experiencing the worst years of the Great Depression, so the class of 1935 knew that challenging times lay ahead.